Tehsmash/rdm/README.md

 Other than those functions anything you can do in webkit, you can do to theme RDM :D

+The main page must be called login.html.erb

+In order to use a different theme, change the themepath variable in /etc/rdm/rdm.conf to point at the theme directory.

 Default Theme
 =============